Oh, excuse me, I’m sorry. He has autism.

 Well, that doesn’t mean he gets to go ahead of us!
 He has to wait his turn.

 Most of the kids were waiting patiently.
-Sure, there was the occasional fidget and whine about how much longer it would take to see the animals, but for the most part
+Sure, there was the occasional fidget and whine about how much longer it would take to see Santa, but for the most part everyone was calm.

-Then there was a boy—about seven years old, if I remember right—and this boy, well, he wasn’t like the other kids.
+Then there was a boy—about eight years old, if I remember right—and this boy, well, he wasn’t like the other kids.

 He was flapping his hands.

-He was darting around and talking to himself and reaching for other people’s cups of ice cream.
+He was darting around and talking to himself and reaching for other people’s cups of hot chocolate

-His shirt was untucked and his face was sticky with cotton candy.
+His shirt was untucked and his face was sticky with chocolate.

-He was disruptive, and loud, and moving very fast.
+He was disruptive, and loud, and moving fast.